Elektrobit/crinit/doc/adr/adr-cgroups-hierachic-cgroups.md

 Don't support hierarchical cgroups.

 *pros*
-* <first> Reduces complexity
+* Reduces complexity
+* each process has its own cgroup

 *cons*
-* <first> Maybe not capable to support complex scenarios or only very cumbersome.
+* Maybe not capable to support complex scenarios or only very cumbersome.

 ### 2) Support hierarchical cgroups

 Support hierarchical cgroups.

 *pros*
-* <first> Most flexible approach
+* Most flexible approach

 *cons*
-* <first> More room for errors.
+* More room for errors.
 Processes may only be in the leave nodes of the cgroup tree, for example.
-** But:
+* complex to deal with new cgroups on runtime

 ## Decision